styladev/oxid/README.md

 [Read more about extending the plugin!](modules/StylaFeed/Extending.md)

+### Please do not create any subpages in your CMS or directories for your magazine.
+The plugin itself will take care of setting up the /magazine/ (or any other) page on which the magazine will appear and of the roouting as well.

 ### Important if updating to V1.5.0

 If a previous version of the plugin (both modules) is already installed then you should stick to the following sequence when installing the 1.5 update: